Hoe Kies je het Gewicht van een Verzwaringsdeken voor je Kind?

 How Does a Weighted Blanket Work for a Child?

 A weighted blanket works by applying subtle pressure to your child's body.
-This constant, gentle pressure is also known as Deep Pressure Stimulation.
-It feels like a firm hug and ensures that your child feels secure and safe.
+This constant, gentle pressure is also called Deep Pressure Stimulation.
+It feels like a firm hug and makes your child feel secure and safe.

 The Role of Serotonin, Melatonin, and Cortisol

-Deep Pressure Stimulation helps in the production of serotonin and melatonin.
+Deep Pressure Stimulation helps the production of serotonin and melatonin.
 Serotonin is the happiness hormone that helps your child feel calm and content.
-Melatonin is the sleep hormone that ensures your child falls asleep more easily and sleeps more deeply.
+Melatonin is the sleep hormone that helps your child fall asleep more easily and sleep more deeply.

-On the other hand, the pressure from the weighted blanket helps to lower the level of cortisol, the stress hormone.
-This ensures that your child experiences less stress and can relax better.
+On the other hand, the pressure of the weighted blanket helps lower the level of cortisol, the stress hormone.
+This causes your child to experience less stress and relax better.

 Effect on the Nervous System

-The subtle pressure of the weighted blanket is absorbed by the nervous system.
+The subtle pressure of the weighted blanket is received by the nervous system.
 This has a calming effect on your child's body and mind.
-As a result, the nervous system can process stimuli better, which is especially beneficial for children with ADHD, sensory processing issues, or autism.
+As a result, the nervous system can process stimuli better, which is especially useful for children with ADHD, sensory processing issues, or autism.

 Who Can Benefit from a Weighted Blanket?

 Weighted blankets can help many children.
-They are especially useful for children with specific needs such as sleep problems, trauma, ADHD, sensory processing issues, high sensitivity, and autism.
+They are especially useful for children with specific needs such as sleep problems, traumas, ADHD, sensory processing issues, high sensitivity, and autism.

 Sleep problems

 Many parents notice that their children sleep better under a weighted blanket.
-The subtle pressure helps children sleep deeper and breathe more calmly.
+The subtle pressure helps children sleep more deeply and breathe more calmly.
 Research shows that weighted blankets have a positive effect on the sleep patterns of both young children with and without developmental disorders.

 Traumas

-Children who have experienced trauma may benefit from a weighted blanket.
-The deep pressure of the blanket can provide a sense of safety and security, which helps to reduce anxiety and improve sleep.
+Children who have experienced trauma can benefit from a weighted blanket.
+The deep pressure of the blanket can provide a sense of safety and security, which helps reduce anxiety and improve sleep.

 ADHD